 I also really like the Master Hunter.
 A couple years ago, I deliberately used it for all my cutting tasks on an elk hunt.
 For the finale, the Master Hunter was used to skin a cow elk.
 During this hunt, the knife was used extensively, and didn’t need re-sharpening.

 My old SRK has COLD STEEL CARBON V MADE IN USA stamped on the blade, but today’s SRK includes steel of VG-1 San Mai IIIAUS 8A.

 Buck: I bought my first Buck folder new for $25 on August 31, 1976, at the Ace Hardware Store in Lovell, Wyoming.
 I used it extensively until I opted for a rigid blade and bought my SRK in 1991.
-That Buck was my everyday carry knife on my six-month, end-to-end Mississippi River canoe voyage.
+That model 317 Buck was my everyday carry knife on my six-month, end-to-end Mississippi River canoe voyage.
 The blades held a great edge, despite being used for virtually everything a canoe knife can be used for.

 Buck’s standard blade material, according to the Buck Company, is 420HC because it combines “excellent wear resistance of high carbon alloys with the corrosion resistance of chromium stainless steels.”
 An exclusive heat-treat process for superior corrosion resistance, the company claims, creates “excellent tensile strength, hardness and wear resistance.”
 420HC Steel is a High Carbon (HC) version of standard 420 martensitic stainless steels, Buck says, which means they can be can be hardened to a Rockwell hardness of Rc 5.

 Here is “the tip of the iceberg” of knife steels, posted by Steven on Linked In.